Beyond1993/Fighting/Linux-Kernel-Development.md

 nice value : -20 ~ +19, default is 0, nice value is smaller, priority is higher.
 To see a list if nice value ps -el

 second:
 real-time priority The values are configurable, but by default range from 0 to 99, inclusive.
-Opposite from nice values, higher real-time priority values correspond to a greater priority
+Opposite from nice vales, higher real-time priority values correspond to a greater priority

 #### 4.3.3 时间片
 #### 4.3.4 调度策略的活动